WilliamMurray-research/2026-0002-D/whitepapers/UPTF/2026-005-whitepaper.md

 ---

-Here's a draft revised opening that replaces Sections 1 and 2:

----

 ## 1. Overview

 The UPTF architecture generator was initially implemented as a deterministic Prolog ledger engine: consuming a double-entry YAML ledger, selecting pending artefacts, generating files, and updating state.
 The design was correct and governance-aligned, but the ledger entries were being treated as checklist items rather than what they structurally are — symbolic references.